Second Bachelor’s Degree in Computer Science (Post-Baccalaureate CS Programs)

 For those students, a second bachelor’s degree or post-baccalaureate computer science program can provide a structured path into the field.
 I regularly meet students whose earlier degrees were in engineering, the sciences, business, education, or the humanities.
 What they are looking for is a systematic way to build the core ideas of computer science and apply them to real problems.

 One of the things that sometimes surprises people is how much of computer science goes beyond learning a programming language.
 Languages change all the time.
 The deeper ideas tend to last much longer.
 When students work through topics such as data structures, algorithms, and software design, they begin to see how large systems are organized and why certain approaches work better than others.
-That kind of understanding tends to stay useful even as specific technologies evolve.
+That kind of understanding tends to stay useful even as specific technologies evolve, including in a moment where AI is changing how code is written but not how systems need to be designed.

 Another reason students pursue a second bachelor’s degree in computer science is flexibility.
 Many students who begin exploring a career change into computer science are thinking about how software skills might open the door to different technical directions over time.
 Some graduates move into software development.
 Others become interested in areas such as machine learning, data engineering, cybersecurity, or distributed systems.
 It is much easier to move across those areas when the underlying foundations are in place.